mhanczor/DeepQLearning/README.md

 # DeepQLearning
-Using Deep-Q Learning to solve openAI environments
+Using Deep Q-Learning to solve openAI environments

 This work was for a project for my 10-703 Deep Reinforcement Learning course.